ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

 Sudden Drop (Chamber Opened): The sharp vertical drops occur when a measurement is finished, and the chamber is lifted from the ground, exposing the sensor to ambient air again.
 Leveling Off: If a chamber is left on the ground for too long, the gas concentration inside can build up, altering the pressure gradient between the soil and the chamber air.
 This can cause the rate of increase to slow down and "level off."
 For this reason, it's crucial to use only the initial, linear part of the increase for our flux calculation.

-## 3. Calculating Flux for a Single Measurement
+## 3. Calculating flux for a single measurement
 After loading and filtering our raw data and getting an overview of the patterns, it's time to calculate the fluxes.
 Excited?
 In this section, we will focus on the data for a single measurement period to understand the process in detail.
 We'll break it down into a few key steps:
 <ol>